Greeley, Colorado: Latham

-Early history
+Later history

 Greeley was incorporated as a city on April 6, 1886.

 Greeley was built on farming and agriculture, but kept up with most modern technologies as they grew.
 Telephones were in town by 1883 with electric lights downtown by 1886.
 Automobiles were on the roads alongside horse drawn buggies by 1910.
 A Women's Citizens League was established there to support female suffrage.

-In 1922 KFKA became one of the first radio stations to broadcast in the US and the Greeley Municipal Airport was built in 1928.
+In 1922, KFKA became one of the first radio stations to broadcast in the U.S. The Greeley Municipal Airport was built in 1928.

-Greeley housed two POW camps in 1943, during World War II.
+Greeley housed two prisoner of war camps in 1943, during World War II.
 One was for German POWs and the other was for Italian POWs.

 A vote to allow the sale of alcohol passed by a mere 477 votes in 1969, thus ending temperance in the city.

 The Greeley Philharmonic Orchestra was started in 1911.
 In 1958, Greeley became the first city to have a Department of Culture.